Long-term Field Measurements Project

 Newsletter

-Newsletter Project Long-term Field Measurements Eems-Dollard - June 2, 2021
+Newsletter Project Eems-Dollard Long-term Field Measurements - 2 June 2021

 Would you like to receive our newsletter?

-Multi-year field measurement golf course 2019 (360 video)
+Long-term field measurement wave tank 2019 (360 video)

-Measurements on the Uithuizerwad sea wall
+Measurements on the Uithuizerwad sea dyke

 We are going to measure the uncertainties in practice!

-Wave overflow basins have been installed at two locations in the dike.
-These wave basins are unique!
-Measuring with wave basins is a new approach.
-The basins contain sensors that measure the rise in water level and wave action during high water situations.
+'Wave overtopping tanks' have been positioned at two locations in the dyke.
+These wave tanks are unique!
+Measuring with wave tanks is a new development.
+The tanks contain sensors that measure the rise in water level and wave action during high water situations.

 - Buoys and radars collect data on wind, waves, and water levels.